how we work

 Our work comprises four overlapping verticals in nutrition and several cross-cutting horizontals

 Our aim is to improve nutrition-related health outcomes by training professionals, strengthening research, implementing solutions and addressing inequalities, in line with the United Nations' Sustainable Development Goals and the Decade of Action on Nutrition 2016-2025.
-We deliver our work through the following inter-related sessions.
+We deliver our work through the following inter-related sections.
 Explore the main categories below.

 Nutrition Education, Training and Skills (NETS)